 Current policy projections

 We show the BAU as reported in the National Climate Change Strategy from 2013 (Government of Mexico, 2013).
-The range for the current policy scenario is based on calculations around the PECC and the Renewable Energy Programme.
+The range for the current policy scenario is based on calculations around the PECC and the Clean Energy Target.

-We estimate the net effect of black carbon emission reductions additional to those resulting as co-benefit form reductions in CO2 to be negligible.
+We estimate that the net effect of black carbon emission reductions additional to those resulting as a co-benefit from reductions in CO2 to be negligible.
 There is no established scientific method to compare the climate benefits of black-carbon reductions to those of CO2 and other greenhouse gases.
-IPCC has not provided such estimates even in its most recent Fifth Assessment Report.
-Although the INDC does specify a metric to compare with CO2 (GWP of 900), this value is unsuitable to use in this policy context and the single literature source (Bond et al. 2013) to which the INDC refers to writes:
+The IPCC has not provided such estimates even in its most recent Fifth Assessment Report.
+Although the NDC does specify a metric to compare with CO2 (GWP of 900), this value is unsuitable to use in this policy context and the single literature source (Bond et al. 2013) to which the NDC refers to states:

-This paper to which the INDC refers to (Bond et al. 2013) finally estimates the global warming effect by black carbon and its co-emitted species together to be slightly negative and notes “Reduction of aerosol concentrations by mitigating BC-rich source categories would be accompanied by small to no changes in short-term climate forcing.”
+The paper to which the NDC refers to (Bond et al. 2013) estimates that the combined global warming effect of black carbon and its co-emitted species is slightly negative and notes that the “reduction of aerosol concentrations by mitigating BC-rich source categories would be accompanied by small to no changes in short-term climate forcing.”

 Note: this is not generally the case for certain other air pollutants (e.g. reductions in sulphate aerosols would lead to warming), so that while measures to reduce black carbon do not generally help to combat climate change, these are highly welcomed as a climate-neutral measure to improve local air quality, thereby reducing health impacts.